Stress management: Stress in the aviation industry

 Implementation of evaluation tools requires time, instruments for measurement, and software for collecting data.

 Measurement systems

 The most commonly used stress measurement systems are primarily rating scale-based.
 These systems tend to be complex, containing multiple levels with a variety of sections, to attempt to capture the many stressors present in the aviation industry.
-Different systems may be utilised in different operational specialties.
+Different systems may be utilized in different operational specialties.